 Table 6-3 specifies the metadata keywords.
 Only those keywords shown in table 6-3 shall be used in OCM metadata.

-The “OCM Metadata” section is optional; “mandatory” in the context of Table 6-3 denotes those keywords which must be included in this section if this section is included..
+The “OCM Metadata” section is mandatory; “mandatory” in the context of Table 6-3 denotes those keywords which must be included in this section.

+Only one OCM Metadata section (data block) shall appear in an OCM.

+OCM Metadata data block

+The order of occurrence of these OCM metadata keywords shall be fixed as shown in table 6-3, with the exception that comments may be interspersed throughout the metadata section as required.

 The TIME_SYSTEM value must remain fixed within an OCM.

 Any spacecraft physical characteristics, maneuver, orbit states, covariance and STM values in the OCM data which require time-tagging shall be time-tagged by a relative time value measured with respect to the epoch time specified via the EPOCH_TZERO keyword.